advanced-rest-client/app/docs/body-editor.md

 customElements.define('sample-element', SampleElement);
 ```

-The `autoEncode` property allows to hide encode/decode buttons in the `www-url-form-encoded` editor and automatically handle value processing.
+The `autoEncode` property allows to hide encode/decode buttons in the `application/x-www-form-urlencoded` editor and automatically handle value processing.
 The `contentType` property is passed down to the raw editor
 to detect the language to use.

 ## External dependencies